MolSSI-Education/python-package-best-practices/setup.md

 The Windows Subsystem for Linux is like running another computer inside your computer.
 It is a different operating system and has different software installed than your Windows computer.
 For the WSL, you have to install miniconda from the terminal in your Linux operating system.
-Note that if you if you are using the WSL, your Linux OS is completely separated from your Windows operating system.
+Note that if you are using the WSL, your Linux OS is completely separated from your Windows operating system.
 This means that software installed on one operating system is not available in the other.
 If you are running the Windows 11 operating system,